|

 Scenario

-You have a clone library with 500 clones and you use two primers (Forward and Reverse) to sequence each clone.
+You have a clone library of 500 sequences and you use two primers (Forward and Reverse) to sequence each clone.
 At the end of sequencing process, you will have a folder with 1000 sequences, which need to be assembled in 500 contigs.
 It would be rather tedious to assemble a contig at a time.
 However, DNA Baser is the only software that allows you to assemble all sequences in one-step.
 The prerequisite is that the sequences that belong to the same contig are: a.
 Named after a pattern OR b.
 Placed in a separate folder (in this case see Batch sequence assembly by sub-folders)

 Let's start